ubergarm/l2tp-ipsec-vpn-client/README.md

                -e VPN_PSK \
                -e VPN_USERNAME \
                -e VPN_PASSWORD \
+               -e VPN_ROUTES \
                   ubergarm/l2tp-ipsec-vpn-client

 ## Route
-From the host machine configure traffic to route through VPN link:

-    # confirm the ppp0 link and get the peer e.g. (192.0.2.1) IPV4 address
-    ip a show ppp0
-    # route traffic for a specific target ip through VPN tunnel address
-    sudo ip route add 1.2.3.4 via 192.0.2.1 dev ppp0
+Routes to destinations listed in VPN\_ROUTES are added automatically.
+This fails if there is an existing route to named destination.
+To add a route through VPN along with existing one, assign a unique metric to existing route before starting VPN container.
+For example, to effectively replace and then restore default route:

-    # route all traffice through VPN tunnel address
+    # list current route
-    sudo ip route add default via 192.0.2.1 dev ppp0
+    ip route show default
-    # or
-    sudo route add -net default gw 192.0.2.1 dev ppp0
-    # and delete old default routes e.g.
+    # change metric for current route
-    sudo route del -net default gw 10.0.1.1 dev eth0
+    sudo route add -net default gw 10.0.1.1 dev eth0 metric 100 sudo route del -net default gw 10.0.1.1 dev eth0
-    # when your done add your normal routes and delete the VPN routes
-    # or just `docker stop` and you'll probably be okay

 ## Test
 You can see if your IP address changes after adding appropriate routes e.g.: